SaraMathews/swedish_forest_text_adventure/README.md

 ![Wrong answer](docs/wrong_answer.png)
 ### *Game over message*
-The game over message will display after the wrong answer declaration and will let the player know its game over.
+The game over message will display after the wrong answer declaration and will let the player know it's game over.

 ![Game over](docs/game_over.png)
 ### *Restart game message*
-After displaying the "Game Over" message the player is asked to choose whether they want to restart the game or not.
-If they choose "yes", the game restarts from the beginning.
-If they choose "no", the "exit game" message is displayed before the game is terminated.
+After displaying the "Game Over" message, the player is asked to choose whether to restart the game.
+If they answer "yes", the game restarts from the beginning.
+If they answer "no", the "exit game" message is displayed before the game is terminated.

 ![Restart](docs/restart.png)
 ### *Features left to implement*
 I would add a feature that allows the player to choose the desired speed at which the game runs.